projectriff/riff/docs/riff.md

 riff is for functions

-the riff tool is used to create and manage function resources for the riff FaaS platform https://projectriff.io/
+the riff core is used to create and manage function resources for the riff FaaS platform https://projectriff.io/

 ### Options